astronomer/airflow-guides/guides/airflow-great-expectations.md

 ## Use Case: Great Expectations Operator

 The `GreatExpectationsOperator` provides a convenient method for loading an existing Expectation Suite and using it to validate a batch of data.
-You can point the operator to any location by setting the `data_context_root_dir` parameter-- more on that below.
-This guide assumes you are using the [demo repository](https://github.com/astronomer/airflow-data-quality-demo/), which has the following configuration:
+You can point the operator to any location by setting the `data_context_root_dir` parameter (more on that to follow).
+Our [demo repository](https://github.com/astronomer/airflow-data-quality-demo/) uses the following configuration:

-1. The `great_expectations` directory is accessible by your DAG, as it is loaded into Docker as part of the `include` directory.
-Ideally the `great_expectations` directory should be located in the same project as your DAG, but you can point the environment variable at any location.
+- The `great_expectations` directory is accessible by your DAG, as it is loaded into Docker as part of the `include` directory.
+Ideally, the `great_expectations` directory should be located in the same project as your DAG, but you can point the environment variable at any location.
-2. The Great Expectations provider is installed when you run `astro dev start`, as it is part of `requirements.txt`.
+- The Great Expectations provider is installed when you run `astro dev start`, as it is part of `requirements.txt`.
 Otherwise, install Great Expectations and the Great Expectations provider in your environment manually:

     ```bash
     pip install great_expectations airflow-provider-great-expectations